Marian Miner Cook

 Dinner Program

 Join the Kravis Lab for Civic Leadership and other campus partners at the Athenaeum as the community gathers to watch the election returns for the 2024 US Presidential Election.
-Commentary will be provided by CMC faculty members, and additional programming will also be presented, including the results of the CMC's 2024 Political Attitudes Survey, conducted by the Salvatori Center.
+Commentary will be provided by CMC faculty members, and additional programming will also be presented, including the results of the CMC's 2024 Political Attitudes Survey, conducted by the Salvatori Center, and the latest poll results from Professor Andrew Sinclair and the Rose Institute.

 Read more about the speaker